 Global universities on the lookout for international students generally reserve their largesse for PhD studies, counting on their MA programs to generate fee-paying students.
 If you are looking for ways to finance MA studies abroad, keep in mind that CEU offers a wider range of financial aid opportunities available to students than most universities.

-Together with the ZEIT-Stiftung Ebelin und Gerd Bucerius, the History Department also offers the Gerd Bucerius History Scholarship to students who wish to pursue a one-year or two-year Master’s degree in Comparative History.
+Together with the ZEIT-Stiftung Ebelin und Gerd Bucerius, the History Department also offers the Gerd Bucerius History Scholarship to students who wish to pursue a one-year or two-year Master’s degree in Historical Studies (History Track).

 Students in financial need may also apply for a CEU Alumni Scholarship, which can be used to supplement other financial aid packages provided by the University.
 If the cost of international study seems daunting, CEU is extremely competitive in keeping MA studies financially accessible to qualified students.